Just Leadership Days

 Just Leadership Days enable students to develop a respect for the poor and sense of responsibility as a global citizen.
 Students become more active in social justice activities in and out of school.”

-Contact your Global Education Advisor to organise a JLD »
+Contact your Justice Educator to organise a JLD »